 - It should have a strong selling focus.
 Think of this as the “elevator pitch”—less about plot and the specific details and more about why a busy reader should want this book.
 If someone didn’t know the book existed, what might they be looking for that would bring them to your book?
 (Something like, “A beautifully illustrated picture book about bullying, friendship, and learning to stand up for what’s right” beats “Sam and Sally don’t get along.”)

 The headline should be followed by detailed exposition.
 If a consumer clicks to “read more,” you want them to find rich detail about the book.
+This is the meat of your description.
+Give them a taste of the writing they can expect from you while revealing what your book is about.

 - 100+ words detailing the notable topics, themes, plot elements, and features of your book